ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization: Introduction

 If distant quasars inhabit massive dark-matter halos, they are expected to be good tracers of galaxy overdensities or protoclusters in the early Universe \citep{Overzier22}.
-Extensive studies have been made in the past two decades for searching for galaxy overdensities around $z\gtrsim6$ quasars, however, no conclusive results have been yielded from HST or ground-based observations \citep[e.g.,][]{Kim09, Simpson14, Mignoli20, Pudoka24}.
-Surveys enabled by the wide-field slitless spectroscopy (WFSS) with JWST NIRCam is changing the game.
+Extensive studies have been made in the past two decades for searching for galaxy overdensities around $z\gtrsim6$ quasars, however, no conclusive results have emerged from HST or ground-based observations \citep[e.g.,][]{Kim09, Simpson14, Mignoli20, Pudoka24}. {On the other hand, recent ALMA [\ion{C}{2}] surveys have revealed key insights into the environments of high-redshift quasars \citep{Decarli17, Trakhtenbrot17, Neeleman19b, Nguyen20,Venemans20, Meyer22, Wang23, Wang24a}.
+Notably, \citet{Meyer22} found a striking overdensity of [\ion{C}{2}] emitters around $z>6$ quasars, with number densities several orders of magnitude above that of blank-field survey results, far exceeding results from UV- or optically-bright galaxies \citep[i.e., Lyman break galaxies;][]{Pudoka24,Mignoli20}.
+However, these ALMA studies typically probe only the immediate vicinity ($<1$ cMpc) with single-pointing ALMA observations, limiting the ability to distinguish small-scale mergers from the large-scale environment that traces massive dark matter halos.
+In addition, the small field of view of ALMA and the shallow depth of existing observations could introduce additional geometrical and luminosity biases, affecting our ability to interpret the scatter in the number of detected satellite galaxies \citep{Zana22, Zana23}.} More recently, infrared surveys enabled by the wide-field slitless spectroscopy (WFSS) with JWST NIRCam is changing the game.
 The recent EIGER project enabled the first study of the clustering of galaxies around $z\sim 6$ quasars.
-It measured the quasar-galaxy cross-correlation function around four quasars and determined quasars' host dark matter halos to be ${\rm log}~M_{\rm halo}=12.43^{+0.13}_{-0.15}~{\rm M_\odot}$ \citep{Eilers24}.
-Nevertheless, this measurement is significantly affected by cosmic variance due to the limited number of quasar sightlines used in this work.
+It measured the quasar-galaxy cross-correlation function around four quasars and determined quasars' host dark matter halos to be ${\rm log}~M_{\rm halo}=12.43^{+0.13}_{-0.15}~{\rm M_\odot}$ \citep{Eilers24}. {\cite{Schindler26} also attempted to constrain the host dark matter halos of $z>7$ quasars using two quasar fields observed with NIRCam imaging and NIRSpec/MSA follow-up spectroscopy.} However, this measurement is significantly affected by cosmic variance due to the limited number of quasar sightlines used in these works.